MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-enable-passkey-fido2.md

 ### UPN changes

 If a user's UPN changes, you can no longer modify passkeys to account for the change.
-The solution for a user with a passkey is to sign in to MySecurityInfo, delete the old passkey, and add a new one.
+If the user has a passkey, they need to sign in to [My Security info](https://aka.ms/mysecurityinfo), delete the old passkey, and add a new one.

 ## Next steps